common-workflow-language/user_guide/src/faq.md

       outputEval: ${self[0].basename=inputs.otu_table_name; return self;}
 ```

-By modifying the `basename` field in the `outputEval` field, a workflow engine renames
+By modifying the `basename` field in the `outputEval` field, CWL workflow engines will rename
-the file name when staging to the output directory.
+the file using the new name for subsequent steps or as a workflow-level output.

 ## How do I reference a local script?